int128/kubelogin/README.md

 This is a kubectl plugin for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens), also known as `kubectl oidc-login`.

-Kubelogin integrates browser based authentication with kubectl.
+You can log in to the OIDC provider on the browser and kubelogin gets a token from the provider.
-You do not need to manually set an ID token and refresh token to the kubeconfig.
+Kubelogin returns the token to kubectl (credential plugin mode) or writes the token to the kubeconfig (standalone mode).

 ## Getting Started